-- a driver (sources in src/ghdldrv) to call the programs (compiler, assembler, linker) if needed. - a runtime library named GRT (sources in src/grt) to help execution at run-time.
-This ensures that execution is cycle-accurate. - a front-end (sources in src/vhdl) to parse and analyse VHDL.
-See Front-end and AST. - multiple back-ends to generate either code or netlists. - Three for simulation (sources are in src/ortho): mcode, LLVM and GCC.
-See Building GHDL from Sources. - Two for synthesis (sources in src/synth): -synth and Yosys plugin.
+- a driver (sources in src/ghdldrv) to call the programs (compiler, assembler, linker) if needed. - a library (sources in src/grt) to help execution at run-time. - a front-end (sources in src/vhdl) to parse and analyse VHDL. - a back-end (in fact many, sources are in src/ortho) to generate code.

 The architecture is modular.
-For example, the front-end in the libghdl library is used for the language server.
+For example, it is possible to use the front-end in the libghdl library for the language server or to do synthesis (sources in src/synth) instead of code generation.

 The main work is performed by the front-end, which is documented in the next chapter.